-There are several basic approaches to the synthesis of sounds in electronic music:
+There are several basic approaches to the sound synthesis in electronic music:

 - Subtractive synthesis